Severin, John

 Young Love #7 (February 1950) “The Carnival Girl”, art by Bill Draut

 Bill Draut’s position as the number two artist at this time was justified.
 He could fill a splash panel with a cast of characters each with their own distinctive personalities.
 Bill was no longer used as an artist in Headline or Justice Traps the Guilty, but this was not due to any problem in handling action since in his romance art he had no problems when action needed to be depicted.
 Perhaps of even greater importance for love comics, his women, while stylized, are attractive.
 All of these talents and more are shown in the above splash.
-Some of Draut’s stories start with a soliloquy splash even though they are not lead stories.
+Some of Draut’s stories start with a confessional splash even though they are not lead stories.
 Perhaps they were originally intended as lead stories but in the end placed elsewhere in the comic.
-Although I have seen this happen to Draut, I do not recall a Kirby soliloquy splash that was not the first story.
+Although I have seen this happen to Draut, I do not recall a Kirby confessional splash that was not the first story.

 Young Love #8 (April 1950) “Every Man I Meet” page 4, art by Bill Draut